What is Nominal Group Technique?

 Materials needed: Paper and pen or pencil for each individual, flipchart, marking pens, and tape.

-- State the subject of the brainstorming and ensure that everyone understands.
+- State the problem, question, or issue that is the subject of the brainstorming and ensure that everyone understands.

-- Each team member silently thinks of and writes down as many ideas as possible in a set period of time (5 to 10 minutes).
+- Each team member silently thinks of solutions or ideas that come to mind when considering the problem and writes down as many as possible in a set period of time (5 to 10 minutes).

 - Each member states aloud one idea.
 The facilitator records it on the flipchart.

 - No discussion is allowed, not even questions for clarification.

-- Ideas given do not need to be from the team member’s written list.
-Indeed, as time goes on, many ideas will not be found on the original list.
+- Ideas given do not need to be from the team members' written lists.
+Indeed, as time goes on, many ideas will not be found on their original lists.

 - A member may "pass" his or her turn and may then add an idea on a subsequent turn.

 - Continue around the group until all members pass or until an agreed-upon length of time.

 - Discuss each idea in turn.
 Wording may be changed only when the idea’s originator agrees.
-Ideas may be stricken from the list only by unanimous agreement.
+Ideas may be stricken from the list only by unanimous agreement or when there are duplicates.
 Discussion may clarify meaning, explain logic or analysis, raise and answer questions, or state agreement or disagreement.
+The group may also combine ideas into categories.

 Nominal Group Technique Considerations